scorpiodiagrams/fdg/wiki/prologue.md

 #+RESULTS:
 : #| Lagrange-equations |#

-In the Lagrange equations procedure the parameter =Lagrangian= is a procedure that implements the Lagrangian.
+In the Lagrange equations procedure the parameter #Code(Lagrangian) is a procedure that implements the Lagrangian.
 The derivatives of the Lagrangian, for example
 =((partial 2) Lagrangian)=, are also procedures.
-The state-space path procedure =(Gamma w)= is constructed from the configuration-space path procedure =w= by the procedure =Gamma=:
+The state-space path procedure =(Gamma w)= is constructed from the configuration-space path procedure #Code(w) by the procedure #Code(Gamma):

 ```Scheme
 (define ((Gamma w) t)